-Loading content, please wait…
+Loading resources, please wait…

-Loading content, please wait…
+Loading resources, please wait…

 Everything here is something I've personally used, read, or vetted.
 No filler, no paid placements — just the things that actually helped.